152mm ShKH Dana vz.77

 - ZUZANA 2, improved variant of the ZUZANA, with a redesigned forward control cab and a number of other improvements;

 - HIMALAYA 155-mm variant turret of the ZUZANA, mounted on the T-72 main battle tank chassis.
 HIMALAYA is a true counterpart to the wheeled ZUZANA version except that the HIMALAYA turret was made slightly longer to enable more rounds in the ammunition magazines to fully utilize high payload of T-72 chassis.
-A unique design of ZUZANA 155 mm/45 caliber gun and turret makes it possible to implement the howitzer system almost on any existing MBT chassis as well as modified heavy wheeled chassis.
+The turret is engineered to be independent of the chassis.
+It has its own power source and is extended so that 40 rounds of ammo can be placed in conveyors.
+The unique design of ZUZANA 155 mm/45 caliber gun and turret makes it possible to implement the howitzer system almost on any existing MBT chassis as well as modified heavy wheeled chassis.

 |Join the GlobalSecurity.org mailing list|